Macrometacorp/docs/docs/cep/windows/window-types/sliding-external-time.md

 ## Example

 :::note
-To test this code block, replace `eventTime` with a Unix timestamp in milliseconds.
+To run this code block, replace `eventTime` with a Unix timestamp in milliseconds.
 :::

 ```sql